Adults don’t get acne

 Your go-to treatment from high school will still work

 "Most acne solutions that are currently available were designed to treat teenage acne, and not many of them are designed to meet the special skin-care needs of adult women," Doris Day, MD, a clinical associate professor of dermatology at NYU Langone Medical Center and the author of 100 Questions & Answers About Acne, told Allure.com.
 Instead of picking up your old salicylic acid treatment, opt for a topical retinoid, which not only prevents acne, but stimulates collagen to help with lines and wrinkles.
+These are the best acne products from drugstores that dermatologists swear by!

 You need to scrub your face clean